 4. Lay newspaper under a tablecloth to shield your wood table from spills and other damage.

-You only need newspapers, a stapler, and masking tape to build this fort.
+You only need newspapers, a stapler, and masking tape to build this fort frame.
 And yes, it’s totally sturdy enough to hold a light blanket or sheet draped over the top!

-8. Ripen fruit faster by wrapping individual pieces in newspaper.
+7. Ripen fruit fast by wrapping individual pieces in newspaper.

 Ethylene gas is released from fruits and vegetables as they ripen.
 By wrapping them in paper, you’re trapping the ethylene gas and accelerating the ripening process.